 Stewart M. Patrick

 Stewart M. Patrick is the James H. Binger senior fellow in global governance and director of the International Institutions and Global Governance Program at the Council on Foreign Relations.
 His areas of expertise include multilateral cooperation on global issues; U.S. policy toward international institutions, including the United Nations; and the challenges posed by fragile and post-conflict states.
 He was previously a research fellow at the Center for Global Development, and also served on the secretary of state's policy planning staff from 2002 to 2005.

 Candace Rondeaux is a senior fellow and professor of practice at the Center on the Future of War, a joint initiative of New America and Arizona State University.
 Her WPR column appears every Friday.
 She has documented and analyzed political violence in South Asia and around the world for The Washington Post, International Crisis Group, the U.S. Special Inspector General for Afghanistan Reconstruction, the U.S. Institute of Peace and a host of international publications.
 An expert on international security affairs, she has focused on anti-corruption, justice and accountability as a throughline in all her work.
 She holds a B.A. in Russian area studies from Sarah Lawrence College, an M.A. in journalism from New York University, and an M.P.P. in public policy from the Woodrow Wilson School of Public and International Affairs at Princeton University.

-World Politics Review's network of hundreds of expert contributors writes most of the articles we publish.
+World Politics Review maintains a network of hundreds of expert contributors, and they write most of the articles we publish.
 Every contributor is vetted according to our strict editorial standards and all are experts in the subjects they analyze.
 At the bottom of each article, you will find a short bio of the author.
 You can also click on the author's name below any article title to access their author page, with a more extensive summary of their credentials as well as links to every article they have penned for WPR.